RESEARCH AWARDS

 Grant Program Summary

-The National Endowment for the Arts invites applicants to engage with the agency’s five-year research agenda through two funding opportunities for research projects:
+The National Endowment for the Arts offers two funding opportunities for research projects:

-• Research Grants in the Arts funds research studies that investigate the value and/or impact of the arts, either as individual components of the U.S. arts ecosystem or as they interact with each other and/or with other domains of American life.
+• Research Grants in the Arts support research studies that investigate the value and/or impact of the arts in American life.

 Full grant program descriptions can be found under Program Guidelines below.
 For detailed instructions on how to apply, see Application Instructions below.